 With FNAF going into filming in early 2023, it looks like next year is set to be a stellar year for the video game adaptation.
 Of course, the Mario movie from Nintendo Pictures arrives in April, with the Last of Us set to debut on HBO Max during the next twelve months, meaning that when FNAF arrives it may well have some competition.
 Mind you, I know how Freddy Fazbear deals with competition, and it isn’t pretty.

 There you have it, all you need to know about the FNAF film coming out of Blumhouse.
+Check The Digital Fix for all the best new movies and the latest news on the FNAF movie release date.
 For a frightening pal to cuddle up to while you wait for the film, check out our FNAF plush guide.